shigebeyond/jkmvc/doc/orm/getting_started.md

 ```
 debug: true
-# Whether sharding database, if true we will use sharding-jdbc
+# sharding database names, it uses sharding-jdbc
-sharding: false
+shardingDbs: shardorder
-# Column name is underlined for these dataSource
+# Column name is underlined for these database names
-columnUnderline: default,test
+columnUnderlineDbs: default,test
-# Column name is all uppercase for these dataSource
+# Column name is all uppercase for these database names
-columnUpperCase:
+columnUpperCaseDbs:
 ```

 You can now create your [model](model.md) and [use ORM](using.md).